thetarby/django-auto-related/README.md

  - Writing Tests
  - Performance improvements by caching some functions which are called with same parameters many times
  - Examining queryset or model instances passed to serializers to check if they are cached and properly configured and if not optimize them automatically.
+ - AutoRelated does not work with serializers which has SerializerMethodField which causes n+1 problem.
+That problem might be solved by overriding or patching queryset classes within method field.
 License
 ----